Peter554/netlifycmsdemo/slides/content.md

 - Write a ticket for the development team, who manually update the code.
 - Use a content management system (CMS).
 Provides an interface for non-developers to contribute content to the site.

-Traditional CMS will store content in a database and will use a backend to construct webpages at runtime.
+A traditional CMS will store content in a database, requiring a backend server to inject content into templates at runtime (server side rendering).

 ---